bamlab/dev-standards/scrum/timebox.s.md

 ### What is a timebox ?
 In a timebox the team decides to spend a certain amount of time on the ticket.
 At the end of the timebox, there can be several outcomes, here are a few examples:
-- Several solutions were found, it is up to the PR (product owner) to decide which one he would like to see in his project.
+- Several solutions were found, it is up to the PR (product owner) to decide which one they would like to see in their project.
 - The developer decided which is the best solution and had the time to partially or completely code the functionality.
 - During the timebox, no solution was found.